typesafehub/conductr-doc/src/main/play-doc/operation/ClusterTroubleshooting.md

 ## Cluster Split Brain Recovery

 Cluster partition is a failure that may occur when running a cluster based application.
 To recover from this situation ConductR utilizes Akka SBR (Split Brain Recovery).
-Akka SBR is a part of Akka in the [Typesafe Reactive Platform](http://www.lightbend.com/products/typesafe-reactive-platform) version `15v01p05`.
+Akka SBR is a part of Akka in the [Typesafe Reactive Platform](http://www.lightbend.com/products/typesafe-reactive-platform) from version `15v01p05`.

 The Akka SBR strategy adopted by ConductR is `keep-majority`.
 This strategy ensures when cluster split occurs: